 The Habitat homeownership program offers a hand up, not a hand out.
 As a nonprofit, Habitat for Humanity relies on the support of our local community.
 Our goal is to provide affordable housing for low-income homebuyers who would not otherwise be able to afford homeownership or a home loan.

-Applicants must be living or working in our service area (Lincoln, Minnehaha or Turner counties) for the 12 months preceding the application drive.
+Applicants must be living or working in our service area (Lincoln, Minnehaha or Turner County) for the 12 months preceding the application drive.
 Applicants must be a U.S. citizen or permanent legal resident.

 All applicants who meet the above residency requirements are screened for our program based on the three criteria outlined below.
-Applicants must meet all requirements for all three criteria in order to qualify.
+Applicants must meet the requirements for all three criteria in order to qualify.